James T. Rapier: Return to U.S. and career

 Working as a reporter for a northern newspaper, Rapier bought 200 acres in Maury County, Tennessee, and became a cotton planter.
 He made a keynote speech at the Tennessee Negro Suffrage Convention.
+He continued as an advocate for black voting rights and was disappointed in the return of Confederates to state office.

-He continued as an advocate for black voting rights but was disappointed in the return of Confederates to state office.
 With his father needing help, Rapier returned to his home in Alabama in 1866.
 There he bought 550 acres and again cultivated cotton.
 He became active in the Republican Party, serving as a delegate to the 1867 state constitutional convention.

 In 1870, Rapier ran for Alabama Secretary of State and lost.
 In 1872, he was elected to the Forty-third United States Congress from Alabama's 2nd congressional district, one of three African-American congressmen elected from the state during Reconstruction.
 While in Congress, he had national scope.
 Rapier proposed authorizing a land bureau to allocate Western lands to freedmen.
-He also proposed that Congress appropriate $5 million to devote to public education in Southern schools.
+He also proposed that Congress appropriate $5 million for public education in Southern schools.

-He was one of seven black Congressmen at the time; in 1874, they each testified for the Civil Rights Act, which was signed in 1875.
-Rapier recalled being denied service at every inn at stopping points between Montgomery, Alabama, and Washington, DC, despite being a US Congressman.
+He was one of seven black congressmen at the time; in 1874, they each testified for the Civil Rights Act, which was signed in 1875.
+Rapier recalled being denied service at every inn at stopping points between Montgomery, Alabama, and Washington, D.C., despite being a US Congressman.
 He noted how the race issue in the United States society related to what were often class and religious inequalities in other lands, and said that he was "half slave and half free", having political rights but no civil rights.
 He said that in Europe, "they have princes, dukes, and lords; in India, "brahmans or priests, who rank above the sudras or laborers;" in America, "our distinction is color."

 After losing his re-election campaign in 1874, Rapier was appointed by the Republican presidential administration as a collector for the Internal Revenue Service in Alabama, serving in this role until his death.
 He campaigned against the conservative Democratic Party's Redeemer government in Alabama, but Democrats regained control of the state legislature in 1874.
 After passing other restrictive laws that created Jim Crow rules, in 1901 white Democrats passed a new state constitution that required poll taxes and literacy tests for persons trying to register to vote.
 Under subjective white administration, these barriers essentially disenfranchised most blacks and many poor whites in Alabama, excluding them from the political system for decades into the late 20th century.

-Rapier died in Montgomery, Alabama on May 31, 1883 of pulmonary tuberculosis.
+Rapier died in Montgomery, Alabama, on May 31, 1883, of pulmonary tuberculosis.
 He was buried in Calvary Cemetery in St. Louis, Missouri.
 The Rapier Family Papers are held by Howard University.